- What are consumer insights?

 Capture, analyze, and act on customer insights in real-time, all in one unified customer experience management (Unified-CXM) platform

-Sprinklr Modern Research enables leading brands to become customer-centric by turning customer data into actionable insights and new business opportunities at scale.
+Sprinklr Insights enables leading brands to become customer-centric by turning customer data into actionable insights and new business opportunities at scale.

 By tapping into real conversations from billions of consumers on 30+ social, digital, and messaging channels — and leveraging AI to enrich that data and surface actionable insights — brands can engage with their audience more effectively than ever by: